-You can stretch a vSAN cluster (OSA only) in a workload domain across two availability zones within a region.
+You can stretch a vSAN cluster in a workload domain across two availability zones within a region.
 Both availability zones must contain an equal number of hosts to ensure failover in case any of the availability zones goes down.

 The default management cluster must be stretched before a VI workload domain cluster can be stretched.
 This ensures that the NSX control plane and management VMs (vCenter, NSX, SDDC Manager) remain accessible if the stretched cluster in the second availability zone goes down.